acdh-oeaw/apis-bibsonomy/README.rst

 ==============

 APIS Bibsonomy is a small addon to the APIS system.
 It allows to store references in Bibsonomy instances and use these references in APIS.
+It is very generic and should work with most Django installations/projects.

 Installation
 ------------